e-kai00/Santas-Devs/README.md

 ### About Us Page
   - Users can see the profiles of the developers behind the website and click to the Github pages.

+## Future Features

+- Glow creation and image enhancement.
+  - The candles have been animated to glow giving a 3d experience.

 ## Development